alhajee/ckan/doc/theming/variables-and-functions.rst

    ``tmpl_context`` is usually abbreviated to ``c`` (an alias).

-   Using ``c`` in CKAN is discouraged, use template helper functions instead.
+   Using ``c`` in FMLD is discouraged, use template helper functions instead.
    See :ref:`don't use c`.

    ``c`` is not available to snippets.